Nangal Choudhary: Connectivity

+New bus services have also been introduced, including a direct route from Narnaul to Khatu Shyam via Nangal Choudhary.

+Another report also confirmed improved regional connectivity through new services.

+Importance

+The construction of the new bus stand has significantly improved transportation facilities in the region.
+It has benefited daily commuters, students, and local residents, and has contributed to the development of infrastructure in Nangal Choudhary.

 Roads

 Road: Nangal Chaudhary now has 6 lane Road connectivity to Narnaul, Jaipur, Rewari, Gurugram, Chandigarh, Delhi, Ambala.
-Nangal Choudhary is well connected by road to Kotputli 28 km, Jaipur 138 km, Narnaul 22 km, Behror 25 km, Neem ka Thana 43 km, these and other cities of Haryana and Rajasthan.
+Nangal Choudhary is well connected by road to Kotputli 28 km, Jaipur 138 km, Narnaul 25 km, Behror 30 km, Neem ka Thana 43 km, these and other cities of Haryana and Rajasthan.